maureen-githaiga/Gigs-calendar/README.md

 - Consider how to divide program into parts by using functions.
 - Practice choosing an appropriate data structure among the different data structures of STL

+  **Task**
+  -Implement a program that first reads information concerning artists’ gig timetables from the input file, stores them into a suitable data structure, and then permits the user to make searches, insertions, and removals in the data structure in question.

 **Features**
 - Reading and processing gig information from an input file.
 - Storing gig information in a suitable data structure.